home-assistant/home-assistant.io/source/_components/timer.markdown

 #### {% linkable_title Service `timer.start` %}

 Starts or restarts a timer with the provided duration.
 If no duration is given, it will either restart with its initial value, or continue a paused timer with the remaining duration.
 If a new duration is provided, this will be the new default for the timer until Home Assistant is restarted (which loads your default values).
 The different duration types (seconds, minutes etc.) may be combined however you like.
+If no `entity_id` is given all active timers will be started.

 | Service data attribute | Optional | Description |
 | ---------------------- | -------- | ----------- |